Tech companies caring about Black Lives Matter is too little, too late

 — Nextdoor (@Nextdoor) May 31, 2020

 Nextdoor’s ad-based business model is bolstered by white fears of crime and anxiety about who should and should not be in “their” neighborhoods—so much so that a recent article referred to the platform as a “hotbed of racial profiling and tattling.”
-If you are aiming for a just society, everyone should feel safe not only in their neighborhood, but in every neighborhood, But somehow, Nextdoor would have us believe that they are committed to black lives.
+If you are aiming for a just society, everyone should feel safe not only in their neighborhood, but in every neighborhood, But somehow, Nextdoor would have us believe that they are committed to Black lives.

 YouTube is another offender.
 From its official Twitter account, the company wrote: “We stand in solidarity against racism and violence.
 When members of our community hurt, we all hurt.
 We’re pledging $1M in support of efforts to address social injustice.”
 This is a fine sentiment, but YouTube as a platform for and amplifier of extremism is well documented.
 Just last year, YouTube CEO Susan Wojcicki, when asked about offensive content on the site, defended it, saying that “hearing a broad range of perspectives ultimately makes us a stronger and more informed society.”
 Standing in solidarity against racism and violence while overseeing a platform that hosts and recommends a wide variety of racist and violent content are mutually exclusive.

 What is happening is an example of what is sometimes called “performative wokeness.”
-These companies issuing a statement that they “stand with the black community” is the absolute least they can do.
+These companies issuing a statement that they “stand with the Black community” is the absolute least they can do.
 It would be better to remain silent rather than reveal their rank hypocrisy.
-Many of these companies generate profit either by exploiting black labor and/or by amplifying hate and extremism that directly harms black folks.
-If Amazon truly felt that black lives matter, its executives would change the way they treat their workforce, stop selling their facial recognition software Rekognition, and dismantle their Ring Doorbell and Neighbors programs.
-If Facebook truly stood with the black community, it would eliminate the widespread organizing of white supremacy on its platform.
+Many of these companies generate profit either by exploiting Black labor and/or by amplifying hate and extremism that directly harms Black folks.
+If Amazon truly felt that Black lives matter, its executives would change the way they treat their workforce, stop selling their facial recognition software Rekognition, and dismantle their Ring Doorbell and Neighbors programs.
+If Facebook truly stood with the Black community, it would eliminate the widespread organizing of white supremacy on its platform.
 But it’s unlikely that those changes will happen anytime soon.

-Ultimately, in the coming weeks, many of the same companies that tweeted “BLM” or claimed “support for the black community” in the last few days will happily have their tech used in the service of tracking down and punishing black protestors.
-It’s not technically impossible for a tech company to commit to black liberation, but it’s going to take a lot more than a social media post.
+Ultimately, in the coming weeks, many of the same companies that tweeted “BLM” or claimed “support for the Black community” in the last few days will happily have their tech used in the service of tracking down and punishing Black protestors.
+It’s not technically impossible for a tech company to commit to Black liberation, but it’s going to take a lot more than a social media post.

 Dr. Chris Gilliard is a writer, professor, and speaker.
 His scholarship concentrates on digital privacy, surveillance, and the intersections of race, class, and technology.
 He is an advocate for critical and equity-focused approaches to tech in education.
 His work has been featured in The Chronicle of Higher Ed, EDUCAUSE Review, Fast Company, Vice, and Real Life Magazine.